VascoSch92/sequentium/README.md

 - ruff
 - pyproject.toml
-- decide if we want to start the sequence from 0 or from 1
-- divide sequence by type, i.e., partial_sum, explicit, recursive
-- implement in for the class
+- errors made for the package (InfiniteSequenceError, ...)

 ## Sequence to add